 - Incident Response

 - The process by which incidents are handled.
-Each payment card account is required to have an incident response plan (continuity plan) on file with ARS.
+Each payment card account is required to have a documented incident response and continuity plan in place.

-- Merchant An entity that accepts payment cards as a method of payment for goods, services, information, or gifts.
+- The University, or a unit of the University, is considered a merchant when they accept payment cards as a method of payment for goods, services, information, or gifts.

 - Minnesota Government Data Practices Act